-The chufa is cultivated in sixteen Valencian towns in the L'Horta Nord area, where a few concrete climatic requirements are assembled and turns it into the only zone of Spain where so singular tuber is cultivated.
+The tigernut is cultivated in nineteen Valencian towns in the L'Horta Nord area, where a few concrete climatic requirements are assembled and turns it into the only zone of Spain where so singular tuber is cultivated.
 About 5.3 million kilograms of tigernut are produced in this area, of which 90% are covered by the denomination of origin.

 The tigernut from Valencia (Cyperus esculentus) is a herbaceous plant from 40 and 50 centimeters high. .
 It has a rhizome radicular system from which some little roots are found, in whose tips the tigernut is formed.
 These can be purchased two ways: "llargueta" (stretched) and "Armela" (rounded).

 The tigernut is sown from March until May, date which is determined by the previous crop.
 Before the plantation, a series of preparatory works of the area are carried out, so that it remains spongy, free and good levelled.
 The plantation is carried out in a mechanical way, in ridges of 20 cm high with 60 cm between them.
 The depth of plantation is from 4 to 5 cm.
 The thickness of sowing is an important aspect, since the yield and the quality of the tuber depend in a great part on it.
 This is from 10 to 12 Kg of tigernut for every 831m.